-As regards the social democratic workers, the Communist Party of Germany is not recruiting them as successfully as is being done in Austria, and those who have been recruited are very often not admitted to party work, but are kept on one side.
-Let us presume that, say, to morrow, there will be a change and the fascists find it necessary for the bourgeoisie once more to bring to the surface those social democrats who unlike Loebe will not openly declare that they have gone over to the fascists, but will utter "left" phrases.
-It will not be quite so easy for the Communists to work among the social democratic workers then.
-It will then be more difficult to establish a united front with them, whereas now it is quite possible to establish a united front with the social democratic organisations in Germany in different industrial centres.
+In regard to the social-democratic workers, the Communist Party of Germany is not recruiting them as successfully as is being done in Austria, and those who have been recruited are very often not admitted to Party work, but are kept on one side.
+Let us presume that, say, tomorrow, there will be a change and the fascists find it necessary for the bourgeoisie once more to bring to the surface those socialdemocrats who, unlike Loebe, will not openly declare that they have gone over to the fascists. but will utter "Left" phrases.
+It will not be quite so easy for the Communists to work among the social-democratic workers then.
+It will then be more difficult to establish a united front with them, whereas now it is quite possible to establish a united front with the social-democratic organizations in Germany in different industral centers.
 And this is a most important point for the Communist Party of Germany at the present moment.
 We stated that the fascists would not retain power immediately after their advent to power (in the resolution of the Presidium of April 1, 1933).
 The resolution of the Presidium has been corroborated, the crisis in the fascist camp is beginning.
 The fascists have had to narrow their mass basis and they will now have to find support primarily in the naked force of the police and the Reichswehr.
-The Communists have not yet succeeded in absorbing the best elements from among the social democratic party into the Communist Party of Germany. united front with the revolutionary social democratic workers is the main thing now in Germany.
+The Communists have not yet succeeded in absorbing the best elements from among the Social-Democratic Party into the Communist Party of Germany.
+The united front with the revolutionary social-democratic workers is the main thing now in Germany.
 I think that a Bolshevik Party should not confine itself to the adoption of resolutions.
-There has been a resolution about the trade unions, and one about social democratic workers.
+There has been a resolution about the trade unions, and one about social-democratic workers.
 Many resolutions have been passed, and not bad ones at that.
 But these resolutions are very often not put into practice.

 It is easier to carry on work in Germany now than it was at the beginning of 1933.
-The party must utilise this favourable situation.
+The Party must fully utilize this favorable situation.

 Prior to the advent of the fascists to power, we insisted upon new cadres being put forward.
-In the resolution on the report of Comrade Richter we must declare with vigour that it is imperative that new cadres be brought forward.
+In the resolution on the report of Comrade Richter we must declare with vigor that it is imperative that new cadres be brought forward.
 They are to be found in the country and are working rather well.
 Not only should they be brought forward, but they must also be given the place they deserve.
 With these new cadres, the Communist Party of Germany will be able to fulfil more easily and quickly the tasks which confront it.

-(Continuation in next issue.)
+(Continued in next issue)

-THE LOWER FUNCTIONARIES OF THE C.P.G.
+THE LOWER FUNCTIONARIES OF THE COMMUNIST PARTY OF GERMANY

-By MULLER.
+By MULLER